Uncle Ruckus: Personality

 In a flashback from when he was 20 years old in 1959, he is seen protesting against Martin Luther King Jr.'s marches during the civil rights movement and occasionally throwing bricks at him.
-Another flashback scene shows Ruckus serving on a Tennessee jury in 1957 that succeeded in convicting a blind, black man of supposedly shooting and killing three white girls, with a Winchester rifle from about 50 yards away.
+Another flashback scene shows Ruckus serving on a Tennessee jury in 1957 that succeeded in convicting a blind black man of supposedly shooting and killing three white girls, with a Winchester rifle from about 50 yards away.
 Ruckus is the only black person on the otherwise all-white jury in a Jim Crow courtroom.
 During his first encounter with the Freeman family, Ruckus sings "Don't Trust Them New Niggas Over There" in the pilot episode, though he socializes freely with them afterwards.

-Ruckus constantly hurls racism at all things black.
-On being asked if he supports the use of the word "nigga", he says, "No, I don't think we should use the word, and I'll tell ya why.
-Because niggas have gotten used to it, that's why.
-Hell, they like it now.
-It's like when you growin' crops and you strip the soil of its nutrients and goodness and then you can't grow nothin'.
-You gotta rotate your racist slurs.
-Now I know it's hard 'cause 'nigga' just rolls off the tongue the way sweat rolls off a nigga's forehead, but we cannot let that be a crutch.
-Especially when there are so many fine substitutes: spade, porch monkey, jiggaboo.
-I say the next time you gonna call a darkie a nigga, you call that coon a jungle bunny instead."

 Despite all of his flaws, Ruckus is shown to be hard-working and even enterprising.